sharkdp/numbat/book/src/unit-definitions.md

 ``` numbat
 unit second: Time
 ```
 Here, `Time` denotes the physical dimension.
-To learn more, you can read the [corresponding chapter](dimension-definitions.md).
-But for now, we can just assume that they are already given.
+To define new dimensions (e.g., "Pixel", "Page", etc.), refer to the [Dimension Definitions chapter](dimension-definitions.md).

 **Derived units** are also introduced with the `unit` keyword.
 But unlike base units, they are defined through their relation to other units.
 For example, a *minute* can be defined as